Featured in...

 Search powered by our partners at LoansWarehouse.

-Can I get a further advance on my mortgage?
+Can I get it on my mortgage?

 Whether you can get a further advance on your mortgage will depend on several considerations, including how much home equity you currently have, your credit rating and the affordability of the prospective larger mortgage.